 Mobile device traffic is increasing rapidly.
-Have you adapted your blog?
+Is your blog or website mobile friendly?

 In one year, mobile device traffic to my websites and blogs has increased from a little over 20% to well above 50%.

 This does not include tablet traffic, which remains at a little under 10%.

 These statistics from Mobile Marketing Statistics show details of the trend, and how desktop traffic is now running second.

 As has been the habit for so long now, many authors have got used to the idea of blogging to promote their books.

-This has meant writing informative and interesting blog articles and including book links in the sidebar of their blogs.
+This has meant writing informative and interesting blog articles and including book promotion links in the sidebar of their blogs.

-This is all well and good for desktop traffic, but for mobile device traffic, it’s a loser.
+This is all well and good for the desktop version, but for the mobile version, it’s a loser.
 A disaster in fact.

 Why?
-Because all the blog sidebars that are visible for desktop users, disappear for mobile device users.
+Because all the blog sidebars that are visible for desktop users, disappear for mobile users.

-Not entirely, but they do get shoved to the bottom of what mobile device readers see when they view a website, so what is included in sidebars is mostly missed or ignored unless users scroll all the way down to the bottom of the page.
+Not entirely disappear, but they do get shoved to the bottom of what mobile device readers see when they view a website.
+So what is included in sidebars is mostly missed or ignored unless users scroll all the way down to the bottom of the page.

-This is also a problem for authors with self-hosted blogs that carry Google Adsense advertising in their sidebars.
+This is also a big problem for authors with self-hosted blogs that carry Google Adsense advertising in their sidebars.

-Again, this advertising will be totally lost to mobile device users, because it will be moved to the bottom of the page after comments, share buttons and related posts.
+Again, this advertising will be totally lost to mobile device users, because it will be moved to the bottom of the page after all the comments, share buttons and related posts.